M57D30/Commune/README.md

-# Breadit — Full-Stack Reddit Clone
+# Commune — Full-Stack Reddit Clone

 A modern Reddit-like social discussion platform built with **Next.js 14**, following the popular "Build and Deploy a Fullstack Reddit Clone" tutorial by Josh tried coding.